kradalby/kradalby.no/content/pages/about.md

 I also am actively involved in a number of LAN-parties.
 I am currently the leader of dfekt LAN in Sandefjord and volunteering at The Gathering in Hamar.

 ## The blog
-My main intention of this blog is to use a post as documentation of my little projects, documentation is something i am not really into, and i though that this approach may help, since most of my knowledge is based on blogposts from people who do the same.
+My main intention of this blog is to use the posts as documentation for my projects, documentation is something i am not really into, and i though that this approach may help, since most of my knowledge is based on blogposts from people who do the same.